sharonrm/README/README.md

 “I wanted to become a web developer and I did not know where to start.
 Then, I found a website called MENT that really answered all my questions.
 Eventually, I became a NYC programmer!”
  - Anonymous

- “Teaching helps me to reinforce what I've learned and I'd like to go back and review on some of my old homeworks and meet students from different cohorts.”
+ “Teaching helps me to reinforce what I've learned and I'd like to go back and review some of my old homeworks and meet students from different cohorts.”
  - Anonymous

  “I wish I didn't suck at programming.
 Luckily, there are services like Ment that make me suck just a little bit less!”